If you are one of the millions of people who own a vehicle you should seriously consider integrating it into your bug out plan.

 Spare tire – not a doughnut!

-What else can I do to have the best bug out vehicle?
+What else can I do to make my bug out vehicle great?

 Beyond stocking up your bug out vehicle checklist be sure to service it regularly.
 There is no point in having the best bug out vehicle in the world if it is unreliable or won’t run when you need it!